Pro-Force — reviews, conditions, salary 2026

 Housing and living conditionsCaravans, dormitories, cost

 Housing is arranged by the operator or the farm.
 Usually it is caravans (mobile homes) or dormitories on the farm site.
-Cost: £50–70 per week, deducted from salary.
+Cost: up to £77.70/week (the statutory maximum, accommodation offset), deducted from salary.

 Standard conditions: bed with bedding, shared kitchen, shared showers and toilets.
 Rooms are usually for 2–6 people.
 Wi-Fi is not available on all farms.
 Housing quality depends on the specific farm — it varies from acceptable to poor.